18 Things Every 18-Year-Old Should Know How to Do

 I spent the majority of my childhood and teenage years with my nose in a book.
 So, when I turned 16 and started driving, I had absolutely no idea how to get anywhere because I never paid any attention to what was going on outside the car window.
 Feeling lost isn’t fun, and not to mention it can be dangerous if you break down, lose cell service, or end up in a bad part of town.
 Even if you have a GPS to rely on for direction, you should always be paying attention to street names, landmarks, and other signifiers that could help if you ever need to find your way home.

 When you’re traveling outside of the city you live in, you still need to be able to find your way around.
 And if your travel is outside of the U.S., or if you find yourself with a dead phone or no cell service, then your GPS isn’t going to do you much good.
-Good old fashioned paper maps might seem out-dated, but if you know how to read one, you’ll always be able to count on getting yourself from point A to point B no matter where you are or what unfortunate circumstances you find yourself in.
+Good old-fashioned paper maps might seem outdated.
+However, if you know how to read one, you’ll always be able to count on getting yourself from point A to point B no matter where you are or what unfortunate circumstances you find yourself in.

 15. Manage Your Time

 Most 18-year-olds are either beginning college or starting their career.
 No matter which category you fall into, you’re probably going to feel like you’re being pulled in a million different directions.
-Figuring out how to prioritize tasks and balance work, school, friends, family, etc. is essential at this time in your life.
+Figure out how to prioritize tasks.
+Balance work, school, friends, family, etc. It is essential at this time in your life.
 You’ll find yourself constantly torn between what you want to do and what you need to do, so by either using a planner or keeping a million to-do lists, give yourself some solid structure to fall back on when you’re feeling overwhelmed.

 16. Say No

 You can’t do everything.
 And if you try, you’ll inevitably disappoint someone.
 Sometimes you have to say no to things you want in favor of things you need.
-But if you don’t learn how to say no to things you don’t even want or need to do, then you’re going to end up disappointing yourself.
+But you have to learn how to say no to things you don’t even want or need to do.
+Otherwise, you’re going to end up disappointing yourself.
 If you know that working an extra shift is going to prevent you from studying for a test, then tell your boss you can’t do it.
-If you don’t want to go out with your friends because you’re tired and would rather have a night to yourself, tell them you’ll catch them next time.
-If you don’t want to go on another date with that guy who made you feel uncomfortable, tell him you’re just not that into him.
+Tell your friends you’ll catch them next time if you don’t want to go out because you’re tired and would rather have a night to yourself.
+If you don’t want to go on another date with that guy, tell him you’re just not that into him.
 Your time is valuable, so you should spend it the way you want and need to spend it.

 18. Keep Trying

 Failing with grace isn’t easy, but picking yourself back up and trying again is even harder.
-When you’re new to this whole adult thing, it can be difficult to see the bigger picture and know what you’re ultimately working towards — which in turn makes it easier to give up when your goal isn’t easily achievable.
+When you’re new to this whole adult thing, it can be difficult to see the bigger picture and know what you’re ultimately working towards.
+Also, it makes it easier to give up when your goal isn’t easily achievable.
 But developing your own self-motivation and determination is how you get through the rough days and what makes the day you finally succeed really worth it.
-Being willing to work for something long term and earn it instead of just thinking you deserve everything handed to you is what will make you stand out from every other 18-year-old who’s chasing the same dream as you.
+Being willing to work for something long-term and earn it is a great mindset.
+Not expecting everything to be handed to you is what will make you stand out, especially from every other 18-year-old who’s chasing the same dream as you.